-Information You Choose to Submit
+Information You Choose for Us to Collect

-Before sharing your Health Information with others or granting anyone else access to your account, you should be aware that Medocity does not and cannot control how anyone else may use your information or account.
+If you allow someone to access your account, you do so at your sole risk and may risk exposing your Health Information.
+Medocity does not know and cannot control how anyone else to whom you give access to your account and/or with whom you share your Health Information may use your Health Information or account.
 Health Information you provide to others may not be protected, kept private, or be secure.
 You are solely responsible for all use of your account, by yourself or anyone whom you permit to use it.
 Medocity will not be liable for any disclosure or use of Health Information or other information by you or anyone using your account with your permission.

 You should not upload any Health Information regarding any person other than yourself without that person’s prior express consent.
 You must obtain the consent of your family member or any other person before you submit or share Health Information about that person.
-By submitting or sharing Health Information about a family member or anyone else, you represent and warrant that you have obtained that person’s express consent to do so or that you otherwise have the legal authority to do so (e.g. because that person is a minor and you are the parent or legal guardian).
+By submitting or sharing Health Information about a family member or anyone else, you represent and warrant that you have obtained that person’s express consent to do so or that you otherwise have the legal authority to do so (e.g., because that person is a minor and you are the parent or legal guardian).

 Information We Automatically Collect

-4. Cookies and Web Beacons
+Cookies and Web Beacons

-How We Use Information
+How We Use Your Information

 In addition, from time to time, we may establish a business relationship with other persons or entities whom we believe trustworthy and whom we have asked to confirm that their privacy practices are consistent with ours (“Service Providers”).
 For example, we may contract with Service Providers to provide certain services, such as hosting and maintenance, data storage and management services and marketing and promotions.
 We provide our Service Providers with the information reasonably necessary for them to perform these services.
 Each Service Provider must agree to implement and maintain reasonable security procedures and practices appropriate to the nature of the information involved in order to protect your information from unauthorized access, destruction, use, modification or disclosure.